TomJamesGray/dotfiles/README.md

 # Dotfiles
-My Dotfiles and some miscelaneous scripts
+My Dotfiles and some miscellaneous scripts